XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 date:   2016-10-21
 ---

 Since I set up this site using Jekyll and Github Pages, why not write a post?
-There is no hosting cost and easy to use.
+There is no hosting cost and it is easy to use.
 Here is a step by step guide to set up a Jekyll site using GitHub.
 It covers from the basic such as starting with a generic theme to deployment.
 We are using Jekyll Iris Theme as an example here because that is what I am familiar with the most.
 With this guide you will be able to quickly and easily have a blog ready to go!

 <br/>